logo image

 Back at the Main Section of the Museum is Knockbain School, originaly built by Inverness in 1925.
 At times, you can have leasons at the School using Dip Pens to test your writing abilities, a craft still used by a few people today, not easy, but impressive when mastered.

 The Museum was opened by Dr. Isabel Frances Grant in 1935, on the Isle of Iona.
-The Museum was moved to Laggan on the Mainland in 1939, to Kingussie in 1944, and finally to Newtonmore in 1987.
+The Museum was moved to Laggan on the Mainland in 1939, to Kingussie in 1944, then finally to Newtonmore in 1987.

 RS Home